 Message Profile

-The Message Profile defines messages exchanged between the Service Application and HRI Engine via the interfaces in the RoIS Framework.
+The Message Profile defines messages exchanged between the Service Application and RoIS Engine via the interfaces in the RoIS Framework.
 This profile is defined for every message.

 This profile defines message identifiers (message name) and required arguments and results.
 Arguments and results are defined by including a Parameter Profile defined for each parameter.
 The profile for each type of message corresponding to an interface (command message, query message, and event message) is defined as a subclass of this class.
 Items to be defined in this profile are listed in Table 8.28.